mafintosh/lil-pids/README.md

 lil-pids will forward all stdout, stderr to its own stdout, stderr prefixed with the process id.

-It will also tell you when a command has been spawned, exited.
+It will also tell you when a command has been spawned, exited and finally it will restart processes when the crash/end.

 That's it!